andrewdieken/rag-app-poc/README.md

     - Copy the API key ID and API key.
 4. In the `.env` file, set the `ES_API_KEY` to the API key for your Elasticsearch instance you created in the previous step.
 5. In the `.env` file, set the `OPENAI_API_KEY` to your OpenAI API key.
-6. Create and populate the index: `python es_config.py --file-path /path/to/schedule.csv`

 ## Usage

+### Loading Data

+Run the script: `python main.py` and when prompted, select option 2 and provide the path to the JSON file you'd like to load into Elasticsearch.

+Note, you can load multiple files into Elasticsearch by continually selecting option 2.

+An example JSON file is provided in the `example_data.json` file.

+### Asking Questions

-Run the script: `python main.py` and when prompted, enter a question about the schedule.
+Run the script: `python main.py` and when prompted, select option 1 and ask a question about the loaded data.

 ## Notes